beginning of content

 The lymph nodes that your surgeon removes will be examined under a microscope.
 Your surgeon will know the results 2 to 4 weeks later.

 If cancer cells are found in the sentinel nodes it means the cancer may have spread to other lymph nodes in your armpit.
-Your breast cancer team may recommend further treatment to the armpit, depending on how many of the sentinel nodes contain cancer.
+Your breast-care team may recommend further treatment to your armpit, depending on how many of the sentinel nodes contain cancer.

 What complications can happen?